 Calmness is Mastery – The Art of Emotion Control

-Staying calm in moments of chaos is the greatest mastery.
-Often, in tough situations, we hesitate and, in that anxiety, we make mistakes that worsen the situation.
+Staying calm when arguing with a fool is the greatest mastery.
+Often, in such circumstances, we hesitate and, in that anxiety, we make the mistake of engaging in a quarrel that worsens the situation.
 I think practicing calmness is the most important skill, and mastering this skill should be a life goal for all of us.

 Speaking of calmness, what is calmness?
 It’s the highest form of self-control over your emotions.
 When you become so skilled at controlling your emotions that you never let them overpower you, you reach the mastery level of calmness.